17 best IT certifications every sysadmin should consider getting

 Research, research, research

-PDQ Deploy and Inventory can make your job so much easier, and you don’t even need a certification to use them.
+PDQ Connect and PDQ Deploy & Inventory can make your job so much easier, and you don’t even need a certification to use them.
 These simple solutions streamline patch deployment and systems management to make you look like the world’s best employee.
-Want more ways to impress your boss?
-Read the PDQ blog and watch our YouTube channel to keep your IT knowledge on point.
+Sign up for a free trial to see for yourself.

 Meredith Kreisa headshot